AlexCC93/readthedocs_test/docs/source/Writting publisher and subscriber nodes. Python.rst

 .. _writting pubsub python:

-It is already known what a node is (check the :ref:`nodes<nodes/What is it?>` section), as such, the following section of the course is devoted to show the coding of nodes capable of publishing and subscribing to a topic.
-This code will be developed in python.
+It is already known what a node is, as such, the following section of the course is devoted to show the coding of nodes capable of publishing and subscribing to a topic.
+The code in this section will be developed in python.

 Publisher node in python